What You'll Learn

 print("Animation URL:", animationUrl);

-// Create a filmstrip
+// Generate filmstrip URL

 var filmstripUrl = visualized.getFilmstripThumbURL(outputParams);